btf-org/flank-docs/docs/comparisons/postman.md

 # Postman

-Postman is a tool for engineering teams to develop and test APIs.
-It's similar to Flank in that they both sit on top existing code/services and don't house any app logic themselves.
+Postmand and Flank are similar in that they both sit on top existing code/services and don't house any app logic themselves.

-The big difference is that Postman is intended to be used by engineers.
-With Flank, the goal is for the engineer to use the app *as little as possible*.
-Flank is just a way to get functionality in the hands of a business user.
+Postman is a great tool to have in your back pocket if you're **building and testing APIs**.

-Postman is a good tool.
-Recommend.
+Flank is a tool to run an API endpoint **once it's built.** It's used to **safely expose functionality** to business people.

 |                      | Flank                                                                                                           | Postman                                                |
 | -------------------- | --------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------ |